Plantation Mansion Tours Near New Orleans:

 2. The Laura Plantation:

-About The Laura Plantation: Known for its award winning tours, the Laura Plantation has a unique Creole twist and a rich history.
-In 1804, just 1 year after the Louisiana Purchase, President Thomas Jefferson “gave” Frenchman Guillaume Duparc the land for this plantation in exchange for the help he gave America in the Revolutionary War.
+About The Laura Plantation: Known for its award-winning tours, the Laura Plantation has a unique Creole twist and a rich history.
+In 1804, just 1 year after the Louisiana Purchase, US President Thomas Jefferson “gave” Frenchman Guillaume Duparc the land for this plantation in exchange for the help he gave America in the Revolutionary War.
 The only issue was there was a hundred-year-old Native American village already located here when Duparc arrived.
-Instead of just kicking the Natives out, like other plantation settlers did, Duparc paid them for moving and let them live on the back end of the 6,000 acre property which they did until 1915.
+Instead of just kicking the Natives out, as other plantation settlers did, Duparc paid them for moving and let them live on the back end of the 6,000-acre property which they did until 1915.

-In 1891, Duparc’s great granddaughter Laura, whom the family plantation had been renamed after, sold the property and moved to Saint Louis Missouri with her husband.
-The socialite Laura, who lived to be 102, later wrote a book about here 1st hand experiences living on and running the Plantation.
-The book was published in 1936 and is the basis for much of the information covered in the Plantation’s guided tours today.
+In 1891, Duparc’s great-granddaughter Laura, whom the family plantation had been renamed after, sold the property and moved to Saint Louis Missouri with her husband.
+The socialite Laura, who lived to be 102, later wrote a book about her 1st hand experiences living on and running the plantation.
+The book was published in 1936 and is the basis for much of the information covered in the Laura Plantation’s guided tours today.
 Workers continued to live in the old slave cabins until 1977 and four years later the plantation operations closed.
 Today the property is 13 acres, has 27 buildings including 12 original slave cabins, is surrounded by 1500 acres of active sugar cane farm, and is a delight to visit.

 Rating: 10 out of 10.